Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - You have severe pain that is getting worse and does not go away after you take pain medicine.

-- There is no space between your skin and the cast, and your cast looks or feels tighter than it has before.
+- Your limb swells, or your cast looks or feels tighter than it was before.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.